nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/order-settings.md

 * **Complete order when delivered** to set order status to "Complete" only when its shipping status is "Delivered."
 Otherwise, the "Shipped" status will be enough.
 * **Export orders with products**.
 * **Allow admins to buy "Call for price" products** to allow administrators (in impersonation mode) to buy products marked as "Call for price."
+* **Show product thumbnail in order details page** to show product thumbnail in order details page.

 ## PDF invoice